ml-explore/mlx-c/docs/src/overview.rst

 IO Operations
 -------------

-MLX C wraps a number of :doc:`array IO operations <io>`, which saves and loads arrays in several common formats.
+MLX C wraps a number of :doc:`array IO operations <io>`, which save and load arrays in several common formats.
 See :doc:`IO utils <ioutils>` for specific MLX objects defined for IO purposes.